ilse-espino/ironhack-projects/module_2/Billboard_Top_Weekly/README.md

 * The top 10 songs for each year differ greatly but they share some of the Artists.
 * Spotify has most of their top songs containing the same artists.
 * The following assumptions can be derived:
-    - Spotify users tend to stream an artists album rather than a hit song.
+    - Spotify users tend to stream an artists album rather than just a hit song.
-    - Billboard analyzes top songs from different streaming services, concluding that Spotify may not be a top streaming service, or may not have much influence.
+    - Billboard analyzes top songs from different streaming services, Spotify may not be a top streaming service, or may not have much influence.

-detailed explanation of your approach and code for constructing visualizations and organizing them into a Story as well as your results, obstacles encountered, lessons learned, and a link to your completed Tableau workbook.

 ## Further Questions